esteban-rs/Optimizaci-n-I/README.md

 # Optimization-I-CIMAT
- Material from class Optimización I of Computer master class at CIMAT
+ Material from Optimización I of Computer master class at CIMAT